Invoice approval workflow for accounts payable teams: a complete guide

 03 / 08

 The table below contrasts a typical email-and-chat approval process with a rule-based workflow.
-Every row reflects capabilities SmartDocto actually has in production; rows that would overstate the product have been removed.
+Every row reflects capabilities SmartDocto actually has in production.

 Manual (email/chat)